 This course is designed specifically for the on-the-job trained dental assistant who has been admitted to the Dental Assisting Program with advanced standing after successfully passing all three components of the Dental Assistant National Board CDA Examination.
-In this course, the dental assistant will demonstrate hands-on skills that cannot be tested in a written examination.
-The student will validate clinical, laboratory, radiographic, and business office skills in their offices of employment.
+The student demonstrates clinical, laboratory, and radiographic skills in their offices of employment.
+Students also observe two specialty dental practices.

-Drama DRA
+Drama